felixlopz/hubrise-test-task/content/apps/dotdigital/en/overview.md

 ---
+title: Overview
 position: 1
-title: Overview
 layout: documentation
 meta:
-  title: dotdigital Connection to HubRise Overview
+  title: Connect dotdigital to HubRise - Overview
-  description: Overview of dotdigital and how to connect it to HubRise.
+  description: dotdigital overview, reasons for connecting it to HubRise and summary of integrated features.
+Synchronise data between your EPOS and your apps.
 path_override: /
 app_info:
   category: Customers management